 Pharmacy claims for antipsychotic medications that have a missing or invalid diagnosis code will deny at POS.

-NOTE: The ICD-10-CM Diagnosis Code Policy Chart can be accessed by the below link or by visiting Appendix A of this manual chapter.
+NOTE: The ICD-10-CM Diagnosis Codes can be accessed by the below link to the Louisiana Medicaid Single PDL for Fee-for-Service and Managed Care Organizations or by visiting Section 37.5.1 of this manual chapter.

-http://www.lamedicaid.com/provweb1/Pharmacy/mFFS_ICD-10_Conversion_Table_Condensed.xlsx
+http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf